Consensys/doc.gnark/docs/HowTo/use/gnarkd.md

 description: gnarkd, a gnark proving and verifying server
 ---

-# `gnarkd`: a `gnark` proving and verifying server
+# `gnarkd`

+For multiple reasons (resource allocation, security, architecture) it may be useful to isolate `gnark` as a service.
+We provide a minimalist daemon, [`gnarkd`](`github.com/consensys/gnark/gnarkd`), which exposes synchronous and asynchronous gRPC APIs to create and verify proofs.

 !!! warning

-    `gnarkd` is experimental and might not stay in `gnark` main repository in the future
+    `gnarkd` is experimental and might not stay in `gnark` main repository in the future.

 !!! note

     `gnarkd` only support Groth16 proofs.
 [Support for PlonK](https://github.com/ConsenSys/gnark/issues/82) is planned for `v0.5.0` release.

-For multiple reasons (resource allocation, security, architecture ...) it may be useful to isolate `gnark` as a service.

-We provide a minimalist daemon, `gnarkd` (`github.com/consensys/gnark/gnarkd`), which exposes synchronous and asynchronous gRPC APIs to create and verify proofs.

 ## Starting `gnarkd`

+To start `gnarkd` from the command line:

 ```bash
 cd gnark/gnarkd